Get Tech Tips

-#1 – He read stuff.
-When a new product came out he would read up on it, data tags, product data, bulletins etc…
+- He read stuff.
+When a new product came out, he would read up on it, data tags, product data, bulletins, etc.

-#3 – this is the big one.
-This is the one that I am confident is the trait that made him who he was.
-He was humble, willing to wrong and willing to learn.
+- This is the big one.
+I am confident that this is the trait that made him who he was.
+He was humble, willing to be wrong, and willing to learn.

-Sure Mike had an ego like we all do.
-He didn't like being corrected and he wanted to do things right.
+Sure, Mike had an ego, as we all do.
+He didn't like being corrected, and he wanted to do things right.

 That's a hard pill to swallow.

 I knew Mike when I was in my early twenties.
 I went a long time without seeing him, about 12 years, but I vividly remember the things he taught me.
 The last time I saw him was when we bumped into each other at an ACCA meeting.
 Sure enough, he was still the same guy.

 I still want to be like Mike.